kylehovey/firewatch-obsidian/firewatches/Sugarloaf.md

 ---
-location: [40.91444444444444, -122.44472222222223]
+location: [37.89805555555556, -120.14583333333334]
-tag: firewatch
+tags: [destroyed]
 ---

+# Overview

-[Sugarloaf](http://www.peakbagging.com/CALookoutPhotos/Sugarloaf.html) sits at 3945', is located in [[Shasta County]] and was constructed in 1990.
-It is located in the Shasta-Trinity national forest.
-It can be found on the Lamoine USGS topo map.
+Sugarloaf (LO site) sits at 3881', is located in [[Tuolumne County]] and was constructed in 1979.
+It is located in the Stanislaus national forest.
+It can be found on the Tuolumne USGS topo map.